Help us look after the cats in our care as a Cat Care Volunteer

 Our volunteering shifts are between the hours of 9am-12pm, 12pm-3pm, 3pm-6pm (on any day) and 6pm-8pm (on Wednesday only).
 Many of our volunteers undertake multiple shifts in a day or join us for a few days a week.
 What is the minimum age for Cat Care Volunteers?

-We recruit volunteers from the age of 16 years old and upwards, however volunteers under the age of 16 are only able to join us if accompanied by an equally enthusiastic adult.
-Volunteers between the age of 16 -18 years, will require permission from a parent or guardian.
+We recruit volunteers from the age of 14 years old and upwards, however volunteers under the age of 14 are able to join us if accompanied by an equally enthusiastic adult.
+Volunteers between the age of 14 -18 years, will require permission from a parent or guardian.
 Please note - if you are wishing to complete a volunteering placement as part of a school work experience programme, please follow the separate guidance provided for work experience applications

 .
 What skills must I have to be a Cat Care Volunteer?